j3ssie/go-auxs/cdnfilter/README.md

 # CDN Filter

-Cleaning CDN IP Adress and Private IPs from inputs
+Cleaning CDN IP Address and Private IPs from list of inputs

 ## Install